Netatalk/netatalk-homepage/README.md

 # netatalk-homepage
-Netatalk static website.
+Netatalk html website.

 The first layer of index pages are generated from fragments of static html.

 Release notes as well as wiki documentation pages are static html generated from markdown sources hosted on GitHub.
-See the Python scripts in the wiki/ dir.

-Manual pages are static html generated with xsltproc from [XSL sources](https://github.com/Netatalk/netatalk/tree/main/doc).
+Manual pages are static html generated with xsltproc from [XSL sources](https://github.com/Netatalk/netatalk/tree/main/doc) in the main Netatalk repo.

 # New release procedure
 - Create a news story at the top of `index.html.in`.